 I was inspired by my mom’s practice of, once we were grown, hiding plastic Easter eggs filled with money when she came to visit.

 While I’m not ready to hide cold hard cash in plastic eggs in my yard, I decided it was a good time to move away from candy-filled eggs for our egg hunts.

 A couple years ago, our family did a sugar fast.
 It was a really good experience for the parents as well as the kids to realize how much processed sugar is hidden in so many foods.
 It made all of us a little more mindful of how many sweets we enjoy.

 For our hunt that first year I splurged on See’s candy.
 After the sugar fast I wanted good candy if I was going to get candy at all.
 Instead of filling the eggs and risking melted See’s candy, I made little paper tokens to fill the eggs.
 Then the kids could redeem their “egg money” for candy.

 They loved it!
 Better yet, they asked that I repeat the tradition.
 Again and again.

-I’m happy to reduce our sugar intake wherever possible, so instead of lots of candy, I buy prizes that the kids will want to redeem their tokens for.
-I’m sharing this now instead of later so that if this sounds like a good fit for your family, you can do it, too.
+I’m happy to reduce our sugar intake wherever possible, so instead of lots of candy, I now buy prizes that the kids will want to redeem their tokens for.
+Here’s how you can set up this fun alternative to the traditional candy-filled eggs.

 Simply print off as many sheets as you like, cut the yolks apart, and fill your plastic eggs.

+Choose prizes that you know your kids will enjoy getting as an alternative to candy.
 I get a variety of items that I might have bought the kids in spring/summer anyway so that I’m not buying a ton of junk to pick up later.
-(Remember the Christmas stocking ordeal?)

 - Easter pencils